-SCHOOL DAY
+SCHOOL DAY- Arrival and Dismissal

-The school day for students begins at 8:30 am and ends at 3:20pm.
-Our buildings open for students at 8:25am.
+The school day for students begins at 8:25 am and ends at 3:20 pm.
 Students are encouraged and able to eat a healthy breakfast here at school.
-Students who eat breakfast at school should go directly to the cafeteria in the morning, and other students will report to homeroom.
+Students who eat breakfast at school should go directly to the cafeteria in the morning for the grab and go breakfast option.
+End of day bus dismissal and car pickup will start at 3:20 pm, following afternoon announcements.